-Maryland law used to prevent a family member covered by an insurance policy from suing another family member who caused an accident while driving.
+Maryland law formerly prevented a family member covered by an insurance policy from suing another family member who caused a car accident while driving.

 So if a husband was driving and his wife was the passenger, and he ran a red light causing a car accident in which she was injured, she could not sue.
 A passenger not related to the driver could sue.
 The only thing different is the family relation of the driver and passenger.

 The law was supposed to prevent unseemly lawsuits between family members.
 In my opinion, the real reason was to protect the insurance companies.
 They just didn’t want to pay their own insured.

 In my example, there is one insurance policy covering the husband and wife.
 In the eyes of the insurance company, the wife should not be able to sue and get money from her own insurance policy.

 Maryland changed this law a few years ago.
 Now, the wife in my example can sue her husband, but only up the amount of the available insurance coverage.